 Best Side-by-Side Disney Stroller: BOB Gear Revolution Flex 3.0 Duallie Double Jogging Stroller

-In addition, the adjustable handlebar works for all heights, and the 360-degree swivelling front wheel allows for optimal manoeuvrability.
+In addition, the adjustable handlebar works for all heights, and the 360-degree swiveling front wheel allows for optimal maneuverability.

 - Product Weight: 33.1 lbs